 “I received my order today and I just wanted to tell you thanks.
 The wood is exactly what I wanted, absolutely beautiful, the packaging was great and I'm looking forward to buying more from you.
 I've purchased tonewoods from other vendors and ebay before, but even the best from them doesn't compare to the quality and value of what I bought from you.
 Thanks again!”

-The fret leveling kit, designed by John S. Bogdanovich, is composed of a Pearwood sanding block shaped to fit frets, and a 3" and a 2" straight solid steel pin.
+The fret leveling kit, designed by John S. Bogdanovich, is composed of a Pearwood sanding block shaped to fit frets, both a 3" and a 2" straight solid steel pin and steel wool.
 The pins are used to check flatness of the frets relative to one another.
 The 2" pin is for the upper frets where they are closer together.
 Place the pin across three frets and try to rock it back and forth.
 A clicking sound will reveal a high fret.
 Mask off the fingerboard with tape and lightly sand down the fret using the Pearwood sanding block.
 Begin with medium grit sandpaper and work toward finers grits as desired.
 Recheck for flatness with the pin and repeat if necessary.
 When flat, polish with the steel wood included.
 Repeat up the fingerboard.